cdeck3r/3DScanner/docs/custom_image.md

-# Customize RasPiOS Image
+# Customize RaspiOS Image

-We need to customize the RasPiOS image in order to enable our own toolchain.
+We need to customize the RaspiOS image in order to enable our own toolchain.
 The objective is to have an tailored image which can be easily replicated to all Raspberry Pis.
 This image will enable automatation and infrastructure support for all software functions.

 ## Design Concept

 While the image creation process is left to the developer, the end-user shall setup the Raspberry Pis for a concrete scanner and the customization to its operation environment.
 The end-user shall conduct all manual steps to setup the Raspberry Pis without the need of a developer to be present.

 The design concept of the image follows a layered approach.
-We take a base RasPiOS image and enable it to update itself using the easily accessible `/boot` partition.
+We take a base RaspiOS image and enable it to update itself using the easily accessible `/boot` partition.
 The end-user adds the node-specific autosetup scripts into this partition effectively creating the Scanner RaspiOS image.
-The following diagram depicts the layered RasPiOS design.
+The following diagram depicts the layered RaspiOS design.

 ![RaspiOS Stack](http://www.plantuml.com/plantuml/png/3SMn3G8n30NGLM21kBYEcWqO08KVYukuE97zBHYVUysxTiEHJTEFoqwkk8bu_PPtvvwl37LCeneBvX0qnMTpsUuFL3Dr6JLurYP2i9vUO_KPXJ_-0G00)